SCF Domains: Security & Privacy by Design (S|P) Principles

 Organizations ensure sufficient security and privacy controls are architected to protect the confidentiality, integrity, availability and safety of the organization’s network infrastructure, as well as to provide situational awareness of activity on the organization’s networks.

 Protect physical environments through layers of physical security and environmental controls that work together to protect both physical and digital assets from theft and damage.

 Organizations minimize physical access to the organization’s systems and data by addressing applicable physical security controls and ensuring that appropriate environmental controls are in place and continuously monitored to ensure equipment does not fail due to environmental threats.

-Organizations align privacy engineering decisions with the organization’s overall privacy strategy and industry-recognized leading practices to secure Personal Information (PI) that implements the concept of privacy by design and by default.
+Organizations align privacy engineering decisions with the organization’s overall privacy strategy and industry-recognized leading practices to secure Personal Data (PD) that implements the concept of privacy by design and by default.